Police Volunteers

 STROWGER, John Dunkirk

-John Strowger was a serving Metropolitan Police Officer who volunteered for the Commandos as part of one of the Police Intakes.
+John Strowger was a Metropolitan Police Officer who volunteered for the Commandos.
 In 1939 he was a Police Constable serving at Croydon Police Station, London.
 Post war member of the Commando Association.

 TANNER, John Andrew